The Human Truth Foundation

 1Now the word of the LORD came unto Jonah the son of Amittai, saying,And there is a word of Jehovah unto Jonah son of Amittai, saying:

-Jonah 1:9 comments in 3.
+Jonah 1:9 is mentioned on this page in 3.
 A Book With No History and Little Editing

 2Arise, go to Nineveh, that great city, and cry against it; for their wickedness is come up before me.`Rise, go unto Nineveh, the great city, and proclaim against it that their wickedness hath come up before Me.'